blufro93/inline-onion-pi/README.md

 Overview:

-	This is a shell script to create an onion router for your Raspberry Pi with a USB Ethernet adapter from a stock Moebius Linux image.
+	This is a shell script to create an onion router proxy for your Raspberry Pi with a USB Ethernet adapter from a stock Moebius Linux image.
 This will allow you to plug your Pi directly into your network and force all TCP traffic to be directed through tor, and force all UDP traffic to be dropped.